slymackjr/E-commerce-Home-Page-Project-Test-1/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Single Page E-commerce site, for advertizing up to date trending product with simple design and few categories and choices to choose.
+The single Page E-commerce site, for advertising up-to-date trending products with a simple design and few categories and choices to choose from.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>